edriessen/avicii-project/README.md

 You can visualise the data from the `visualise.py` file.
 You can call the `scatter_plot_from_datafrome` function.
 It takes three arguments:

-- data frame.
+- Data frame.
 Use `convert_xlsx_into_dataframe('output/song_sentiment_avicii_discography.xlsx')` and refer to your file of choice.
-- colour type.
+- Colour type.
 Use `'sentiment'` for red, grey and green colours.
 Use `'album'` for custom album colours (see paragraph below).
-- magnitude magnification.
+- Magnitude magnification.
 The number of pixels a circle increases in size per magnitude point.

 Here's a full example: